Visyond/website-hugo/site/content/_index.md

     infoVideo: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.mp4
     infoVideoPoster: /video/Share Insights with Spreadsheet-driven Dashboards - Visyond.jpg
     title: Predictive ‘What-if’ Dashboards

+  - benefitsList:
+      - text: >-
+          Hide the complexity of the spreadsheet behind easy-to-use interactive dashboards, exposing only relevant inputs collaborators can ‘play’ with.
+      - text: >-
+          Simplify data gathering by sharing data-entry worksheets with collaborators without exposing the rest of the spreadsheet.
+    descr: >-
+      Make collaboration easier and safer.
+Protect spreadsheets and dashboards from unwanted changes and unauthorized access by assigning roles to collaborators, and sharing only specific worksheets and dashboards with them.
+    infoVideo: >-
+      /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.mp4
+    infoVideoPoster: >-
+      /video/Decide Who Sees and Interacts with Specific Worksheets and Dashboards - Visyond.jpg
+    title: Protect Your Data

+  - benefitsList:
+      - text: >-
+          Find out if there’s something wrong with your model: identify the root causes of errors, and navigate the propagation chain.
+      - text: Make your models easier to understand with natural language formulas.
+      - text: Identify cell types and content at a glance (i.e., input, output, numbers, strings, boolean).
+    descr: >-
+      Make your spreadsheets error-proof.
+Get a bird’s-eye view of spreadsheet structure, detect root causes of errors and anomalies.
+    infoVideo: >-
+      /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.mp4
+    infoVideoPoster: >-
+      /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.jpg
+    title: Reduce the Risk of Errors

+  - benefitsList:
+      - text: >-
+          Multiple assumptions can coexist in the same cell.
+The last added value does not overwrite the existing ones.
+Nobody, including the spreadsheet owner, can change data entered by others.
+      - text: >-
+          Visyond will track who added each assumption.
+      - text: >-
+          Share only specific worksheets and dashboards with specific people for better control over information flow and data privacy.
+    descr: >-
+      Forget about version chaos.
+Track changes and scenarios, and collaborate on spreadsheets, analyses and dashboards in a secure environment connecting teams together.
+    infoVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
+    infoVideoPoster: /video/Track What Is Happening in Your Projects - Visyond.jpg
+    title: Control What Is Happening in Your Projects

+  - benefitsList:
+      - text: >-
+          Automatically document the spreadsheet as you and your collaborators work on it.
+    descr: >-
+      Store your spreadsheet data — changes, scenarios, and comments— in the same environment where you create calculations, analyses and visualizations.
+    infoVideo: /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.mp4
+    infoVideoPoster: >-
+      /video/Organize Assumptions, Documents and Conversations In Cells - Visyond.jpg
+    title: Keep Important Information at Your Fingertips
+    isVisible: false

+  - benefitsList:
+      - text: >-
+          Automate Balance Sheets, Income Statements and Cash Flow statements.
+      - text: >-
+          Customize reports according to your accounting standards.
+      - text: >-
+          Visyond will automatically calculate financial and management ratios.
+      - text: >-
+          The statements will remain up-to-date when you change the numbers in the spreadsheet.
+      - text: >-
+          If the forecasts detect that additional funding is required, Visyond will show how much debt and/or equity you need to raise.
+    descr: >-
+      Generate always up-to-date, forward-looking financial statements from your spreadsheet.
+Just select relevant rows and columns, and Visyond will do the rest.
+    infoVideo: /video/Auto-generate Financial Statements Driven by Your Model - Visyond.mp4
+    infoVideoPoster: >-
+      /video/Auto-generate Financial Statements Driven by Your Model - Visyond.jpg
+    title: Automate Pro-Forma Financial Statements

 visForHeader: 'Visyond Is for Everyone Who Makes Decisions Based on Spreadsheets'
 functionTitle: Functions
 caseTitle: Use Cases